 As a business owner, this is the perfect time to think about what you achieved this year – and to plan your personal and business objectives for the months ahead.
 But why do you need to review and plan?

 Even the most creative business owners need a plan.
-A business plan, or strategic plan, not only sets out practical goals, it serves as a useful big-picture reminder of where your business is going and what you’re trying to achieve.
+A business plan, or strategic plan, not only sets out practical goals, it serves as a useful big-picture reminder of where your business is going and what you’re trying to achieve so that you can eventually exit.
 It creates common goals that everyone in the company can get behind, which spurs people into action.
 And it gives you something to revisit throughout the year, to see whether you’re progressing as you intended.

 If that sounds like a big undertaking, think again.
 Your 2021 strategic plan doesn’t have to be complex or lengthy.
 Even a one-pager can provide much-needed clarity and direction, and ensure you spend your time and effort on the areas that are most important to the business.

 For example, planning your 2021 priorities and activities could be as simple as: